 If not treated, your infection can get worse.
 It can spread to other parts of your body.
 It can also cause rashes, arthritis, and infections in your joints, heart, and brain.

 Gonorrhea needs to be treated with antibiotics.
 This is important, so it does not get worse and spread.
-Since it is contagious, you need treatment so you do not give it to someone else.
+It is contagious.
+You need treatment so you don't give it to someone else.
 If you give it to a woman, it can cause pelvic inflammatory disease (PID) and infertility.

-Since people can have gonorrhea without symptoms, your sexual partner(s) also need to be treated, even if they have no symptoms.
-If they are not treated, and you continue to have sex with them, you will be infected again.
-Your sexual partner(s) should contact their own healthcare providers or go to an urgent care clinic or the Public Health Department to be examined and treated.
+People can have gonorrhea without symptoms.
+So your sexual partners also need to be treated, even if they have no symptoms.
+If they are not treated, and you keep having sex with them, you will be infected again.
+Your sexual partners should contact their own healthcare providers.
+Or they can go to an urgent care clinic or the public health department to be checked and treated.

 These guidelines can help you care for yourself at home:

 Take all of the antibiotics you were given until they are used up.
-It is important to finish the antibiotics, even if your symptoms are gone.
+Finish the antibiotics, even if your symptoms are gone.
 This is to make sure the infection has cleared.

-Do not have sex until both you and your partner(s) have finished all the antibiotics, and your healthcare provider says you are no longer contagious.
+Don't have sex until both you and your partners have finished all the antibiotics, and your healthcare provider says you are no longer contagious.

 You can take over-the-counter medicine for pain, unless you were given a different pain medicine.
-If you have chronic liver or kidney disease or ever had a stomach ulcer or gastrointestinal bleeding, or are taking blood thinner medicines, talk with your healthcare provider before using these medicines.
+If you have long-term (chronic) liver or kidney disease or ever had a stomach ulcer or GI (gastrointestinal) bleeding, or are taking blood-thinner medicines, talk with your healthcare provider before using these medicines.

 Learn about and use safe sex practices.
 The safest sex is with a partner who has tested negative and only has sex with you.
-Condoms can stop some STDs from spreading, including gonorrhea, chlamydia and HIV, but are not a guarantee.
+Condoms can stop some STIs from spreading.
+These include gonorrhea, chlamydia, and HIV.
+But they are not a guarantee.

 Follow up with your healthcare provider, or as advised.
 If a culture test was taken, you may call for the results as advised.
 Another culture test should be done 4 to 6 weeks after treatment to be sure the infection is gone.
-Follow up with your healthcare provider or the public health department for a complete STD screening, including HIV testing.
-For more information about STDs, contact CDC-INFO at 800-232-4636.
+Follow up with your provider or the public health department for a complete STI screening, including HIV testing.
+For more information about STIs, contact CDC-INFO at 800-232-4636.